 The island6 (or Liu Dao) collective has been plying its LED-based artistic wares for eight years now.
 Even if you’ve not been to a gallery show you may have seen their works in locations such as in the lifts at K11 or inside the Andaz Hotel.
-Liu Dao’s imagery is often playful and sexual themes are never far away.
+Liu Dao’s imagery is often playful and sensual themes are never far away.

-In this latest exhibition at their Fuzhou Lu space, the works explore themes of sexual domination and S&M. Purportedly inspired by dating experiences on Craigslist, Melted Paraffin Wax includes pieces such as a nude photograph of a BBW (big beautiful woman) and a video piece featuring a woman riding on the back of a masked, semi-naked man, whip in hand.
+In this latest exhibition at their Fuzhou Lu space, the works explore themes of S&M. Purportedly inspired by dating experiences on Craigslist, Melted Paraffin Wax includes pieces such as a nude photograph of a BBW (big beautiful woman) and a video piece featuring a woman riding on the back of a masked, semi-naked man, whip in hand.
 At the centre of the gallery space is a narrow cage fitted with numerous padlocks which on the show’s opening night housed a woman dressed in black latex, but on our visit simply features a small, empty wooden chair.
 The effect isn’t quite the same.

 Of more interest are the pieces where Liu Dao have combined video works on LCD screens with acrylic paintings – ‘Free to Air’ for example, which features a painting of an old-fashioned TV set, the screen of which is a video of a red qipao-wearing dominatrix flicking her whip at the viewer amid bursts of static.